ngntrgduc/movies-manager/README.md

   -h, --help  Show this message and exit.

 Commands:
-  add     Add a new movie interactively. backup  Back up data. filter  Filter movies by attributes. stats   Show statistics for the movie data.
+  add      Add a new movie interactively. backup   Back up data. filter   Filter movies by attributes. restore  Restore data from backup. stats    Show statistics for the movie data.
 ```

 #### Happy watching 😄.
 But remember that movies are also a form of escapism 😢.